-A large part of what you should go to eat in Bintan is seafood, and among all the Bintan seafood you can choose from, make it a point to try Gonggong at least once.
-These sea snails are the Asian counterparts of escargot, and to eat them you need to fish out the flesh from within the shell with a toothpick.
-Once you successfully get the flesh out, all you need to do is dip it in the provided sauce and place it into your mouth.
-Let the savoury taste of the snail and the subtle sweetness in the sauces then overtake your tongue!
-Find this delicious delicacy in a majority if not all of Bintan’s seafood restaurants.
+One of the number one foods you should try in Bintan is seafood, and trying the Gonggong should be at the top of your list of new things to try.
+These sea snails are the Asian counterparts of the French escargot.
+Locals here eat Gonggong by fishing out the flesh from within the shell with a toothpick and then dipping it in the sauce provided.
+Let the savoury taste of this sea snail and the subtle sweetness in the sauces overtake your senses!
+You can find this delicious delicacy in a majority if not all of Bintan’s seafood restaurants.

 This dish is not particularly unique to Bintan, as you can also find it in Malaysia and Singapore.
-However, it’s worth a try here anyway to try the Indonesian take to this delicately-spiced dish that will make your mouth water at the sight and smell of it.
-As Bintan is known for its seafood, this delicacy, when bought here, usually comes with scrumptiously fresh pieces of fish making the gastronomic experience that much more pleasant.
+However, it’s worth trying the Indonesian take to this delicately-spiced dish that will make your mouth water.
+As Bintan is known for its seafood, this delicacy usually comes with scrumptiously fresh pieces of fish — making the gastronomic experience that much more pleasant.

 Want some noodles with your Bintan seafood curry?
 Then opt for Lakse (or Laksa, as you may know it) for a filling and comforting meal.
 This Peranakan-influenced dish is usually served with sago flour noodles, that offer a slightly chewier bite than regular noodles, dipped in seafood curry that gives this dish an aroma to die for.
-There are dry variants of this noodle as well that more resemble fried noodles as well.
+There are dry variants of this noodle that resemble fried noodles as well.
 If you’re a fan of the local Singaporean variant of Laksa, you can’t miss this Indonesian take for a flavourful and gastronomic experience of your favourite dish.

-If there’s only one thing you add to your ‘what to eat in Bintan’ list, let it be otak-otak.
-Made from fresh fish that is made into a fish cake after being mixed with spices and tapioca, this delicacy is best eaten as a snack or side dish.
-In Bintan, you may also find a version of otak-otak that is made with squid instead of fish.
+If there’s only one thing you can add to your ‘what to eat in Bintan’ list, let it be otak-otak.
+This delicacy is barbequed from fresh fish made into a fish cake that is mixed with spices and tapioca and wrapped in a banana leaf — best eaten as a snack or side dish.
+In Bintan, you may also find a unique local version of otak-otak that is made with squid instead of fish.
 If you love spicy food, you’ll definitely be a fan of this typically spicier version.
-Pair the otak-otak (always served wrapped in a banana leaf) with peanut sauce or broth of any kind, or feel free to eat it with rice.
-Treat your tastebuds with this tantalising treat!
+Pair the otak-otak with peanut sauce or broth of any kind, or feel free to eat it with rice.
+Savour your tastebuds with this tantalising treat!

-There are certain foods you can get anywhere in Indonesia, and naturally, you can get those in Bintan too.
-Since you are already making a trip here, you may as well eat all the authentic Indonesian food you can get your hands on.
-Nasi goreng, mi goreng, nasi padang, sate, bakso, and gado-gado are some things you should gorge on to your heart’s content.
-There’s no better way to relish the flavours that Indonesia has to offer and come back from your vacation feeling amazing.
+There are many foods you can get anywhere in Indonesia that you can naturally find in Bintan as well.
+Since you are already making a trip here, you should try all the authentic Indonesian food you can get your hands on: nasi goreng, mi goreng, nasi padang, sate, bakso, and gado-gado amongst many other delicacies that you can gorge on to your heart’s content.
+There’s no better way to relish the flavours that Indonesia has to offer.

-If you are staying at Club Med Bintan Island, look out for these local staples on the menu of our on-site restaurants and be sure to give them a try!
-There’s much to see, eat, and do in the beautiful island of Bintan, so plan a trip here and mark it on your calendar.
-Those coming from Singapore can even get here via ferry, so what are you waiting for?
+If you are staying at Club Med Bintan Island, make sure to keep look out for these local staples on the menu of our in-resort restaurants!
+There’s so much to see, eat, and do in the beautiful island of Bintan, so plan a trip here and mark it on your calendar.
+Those coming from Singapore can even get here via a short ferry ride, so what are you waiting for?
 Book your stay with us now!